Fermat's Last Theorem

-In number theory, Fermat's Last Theorem (sometimes called Fermat's conjecture, especially in older texts) states that no three positive integers a, b, and c satisfy the equation a^{n} + b^{n} = c^{n} for any integer value of n greater than 2.
-The cases n = 1 and n = 2 have been known since antiquity to have infinitely many solutions.
+In number theory, Fermat's Last Theorem (sometimes called Fermat's conjecture, especially in older texts) states that there are no positive integers $a, b, c, n$ with $n > 2$ such that $a^n + b^n = c^n$.
+The cases $n=1$ and $n=2$ have been known since antiquity to have infinitely many solutions.

 The proposition was first stated as a theorem by Pierre de Fermat around 1637 in the margin of a copy of Arithmetica.
-Fermat added that he had a proof that was too large to fit in the margin.
+Fermat wrote that "I have discovered a truly marvelous proof of this, which this margin is too narrow to contain."
 Although other statements claimed by Fermat without proof were subsequently proven by others and credited as theorems of Fermat (for example, Fermat's theorem on sums of two squares), Fermat's Last Theorem resisted proof, leading to doubt that Fermat ever had a correct proof.
 Consequently, the proposition became known as a conjecture rather than a theorem.
 After 358 years of effort by mathematicians, the first successful proof was released in 1994 by Andrew Wiles and formally published in 1995.
 It was described as a "stunning advance" in the citation for Wiles's Abel Prize award in 2016.
 It also proved much of the Taniyama–Shimura conjecture, subsequently known as the modularity theorem, and opened up entire new approaches to numerous other problems and mathematically powerful modularity lifting techniques.

 The unsolved problem stimulated the development of algebraic number theory in the 19th and 20th centuries.
 For its influence within mathematics and in culture more broadly, it is among the most notable theorems in the history of mathematics.